-Because the severity, magnitude and duration of the COVID-19 pandemic and its economic consequences are uncertain, continually changing and difficult to predict, the effects of the COVID-19 pandemic on CoBank's business, results of operations and financial condition, as well as its impact on our ability to execute our business strategies and initiatives remain uncertain and difficult to predict.
+Because the severity, magnitude and duration of the COVID-19 pandemic and its economic consequences are uncertain, continually changing and difficult to predict, the effects of the COVID-19 pandemic on CoBank's business, results of operations and financial condition, as well as its impact on our ability to execute our business strategies and initiatives remain uncertain.

 The COVID-19 pandemic rapidly evolved from a global public health crisis into a global economic crisis.
-Actions by government authorities to stem the spread of the disease shut down entire sectors of the global economy, forced millions of people out of work, and precipitated a contraction in economic output.
+Actions by government authorities to stem the spread of the disease shut down entire sectors of the global economy, significantly increased unemployment levels, and precipitated a contraction in economic output.
 In the United States, the Federal Reserve has deployed a full range of emergency monetary stimulus tools to ensure the financial system continues to function.
 The administration and Congress have also passed aggressive fiscal stimulus measures.
 However, it remains to be seen if such stimulus measures continue and how effective these policy responses will be given the unique attributes of the pandemic.

-The crisis is forcing the agriculture/food, power, water and communications industries to adapt quickly to maintain continuity in their operations.
+The crisis has forced the agriculture/food, power, water and communications industries to adapt quickly to maintain continuity in their operations.
 Consumer consumption patterns have changed dramatically as a result of COVID-19.
 Food supply chains have had to rapidly shift away from foodservice consumption to a higher share of grocery store food purchases.
-The power sector is grappling with weakening electricity consumption by the commercial and industrial sectors as well as significant volatility in fuel prices.
+The power sector is grappling with weakening electricity consumption by the commercial and industrial sectors.
 Demand for water has also shifted from commercial to residential use, altering needs for many water authorities.
-Broadband providers are keeping up with a massive increase in internet usage.
-Additionally, the U.S. agricultural industry is dealing with lower commodity prices for most major commodities, while exports could be challenged by logistics and the volatility of the U.S. dollar.
-Protein processing plant slowdowns and closures have put downward pressure on livestock prices and created disruptions in meat supply.
-Milk prices initially decreased precipitously due to COVID-19 with forced school closures impacting fluid milk consumption; however, milk prices have improved more recently and the risks to dairy producers remain uncertain.
-The U.S. ethanol complex is navigating through an extremely difficult environment exacerbated by the collapse in crude oil and gasoline prices and a virtual overnight evaporation in demand in March of this year.
+Broadband providers are keeping up with a significant increase in internet usage.
+Additionally, the U.S. agricultural industry is dealing with volatile commodity prices for most major commodities, while exports could be challenged by logistics and the volatility of the U.S. dollar.
+Protein processing plant capacity utilization has rebounded, but could still be susceptible to further disruptions due to COVID-19.
+Milk prices initially decreased precipitously due to COVID-19 with forced school closures impacting fluid milk consumption.
+Milk prices have improved more recently although risks to dairy producers remain.
+The U.S. ethanol complex is navigating through a difficult environment exacerbated by volatile crude oil and gasoline prices and, while demand has improved recently, it is lower than comparable historical periods.
 The financial distress that is being experienced by our customers due to the impacts of COVID-19 could have an adverse impact on CoBank in the event that our customers are unable to fulfill their obligations to us.

-If the impacts of COVID-19 continue for a protracted period or result in sustained economic distress or recession, many of the risks described in our 2019 Annual Report under "Management's Discussion and Analysis - Enterprise Risk Profile" could be exacerbated.
+If the impacts of COVID-19 continue for a protracted period or result in sustained economic distress, many of the risks described in our 2019 Annual Report under "Management's Discussion and Analysis - Enterprise Risk Profile" could be exacerbated.
 As discussed in this Quarterly Report, including under "Management's Discussion and Analysis of Financial Condition and Results of Operation - Credit Quality, Liquidity, Capital Resources and Other," the COVID-19 pandemic has heightened certain of these risks, including: